-Typically, the interest rates for loans offered on Ablrate is higher than that on other platforms, going as high as 18%.
-The loans here are somewhat riskier than standard, with debentures over company assets securing the loan, which may not be realisable in full if the underlying business struggles.
+Typically, the interest rates for loans offered on Ablrate is higher than that on other platforms.
+Rates have been seen as high as 18%.
+The loans here are somewhat riskier than standard, with debentures over company assets securing the loan in some cases.
+These may not be realisable in full if the underlying business struggles.

 Here is a list of Ablrate features:

 Platform profitability could be a clue to future stability.
 Ablrate is a trading name of Aviation and Tech Capital Limited.
 This company was incorporated in 2012.
 The last accounts cover the year up to 31 August 2018, and shows a balance sheet of net assets of £212,236.
 The retained earnings balance increased by a small amount of around £30,000.
 Profits appear slim here for now, but too much cannot be inferred from the limited (and dated) accounts.

 The Ablrate operating model is straightforward.
 They only operate one type of account which requires you to select your investment yourself.
 There no auto-invest, or black-box options, although you may hold your investments inside an ISA.

 Depositing money is easy, and unlike other platforms you can fund your account by debit card as well as bank transfer.
 This is a very useful feature because the money appears in your account straightaway.